 corrective surgery necessary.

-One inch, two inches…even 12 inches of new bone can be grown to address limb length discrepancies such as those experienced by Mr. Seaton and Mr. Kuklis thanks to amazing techniques pioneered by Dr. Rozbruch, Chief of the Adult Limb Lengthening and Deformity Service established at Hospital for Special Surgery in 2005.
+One inch, two inches…even 12 inches of new bone can be grown to address limb length discrepancies such as those experienced by Mr. Seaton and Mr. Kuklis thanks to amazing techniques pioneered by Dr. Rozbruch, Chief of the Adult Limb Lengthening and Complex Reconstruction Service established at Hospital for Special Surgery in 2005.
 A relatively new field in the United States, limb lengthening techniques were developed by Professor Gavriil Ilizarov in Russia in the 1950s.
 Today, Professor Ilizarov’s daughter, Svetlana Ilizarov, MD, joins Dr. Rozbruch and Austin T. Fragomen, MD, who comprise the Hospital’s adult limb lengthening program.
 With few surgeons in this field, the Hospital’s team is calling on a wealth of experience and a high volume of cases to create practice standards and establish guidelines for many of these treatments.

 These techniques are being used to treat both adults and children with the following conditions: